microsoft/Olive/docs/source/tutorials/passes/onnx.md

 ### Quantize with AMD Vitis AI Quantizer
 Olive also integrates [AMD Vitis AI Quantizer](https://github.com/microsoft/Olive/blob/main/olive/passes/onnx/vitis_ai/qdq_quantizer.py) for quantization.

+The Vitis™ AI development environment accelerates AI inference on AMD® hardware platforms.
+The Vitis AI quantizer can reduce the computing complexity by converting the 32-bit floating-point weights and activations to fixed-point like INT8.
+The fixed-point network model requires less memory bandwidth, thus providing faster speed and higher power efficiency than the floating-point model.
+Olive consolidates the Vitis™ AI quantization into a single pass called VitisAIQuantization which supports power-of-2 scale quantization methods and supports Vitis AI Execution Provider.

 Please refer to [VitisAIQuantization](vitis_ai_quantization) for more details about the pass and its config parameters.

 ### Example Configuration
 a.
 Tune the parameters of the OlivePass with pre-defined searchable values